-So you’re interested in solar energy and want to know facts and logistics.
+So, you’re interested in green energy and want to know the solar energy facts before going forward.

 How does solar photovoltaic (PV) work?